-- Program MCP : Power Measurement and Calibration - Program CEP : Power Error Calculation
+- Program MCP: Power Measurement and Calibration

+- Program CEP: Power Error Calculation

-- Program CBL : Zone Level Control
+- Program CBL: Zone Level Control

-- Program CBC : Adjuster Control
+- Program CBC: Adjuster Control

-- Program CBS : MCA Control
+- Program CBS: MCA Control

-- Program FLU : Neutron Flux Mapping
+- Program FLU: Neutron Flux Mapping

-- Program BCP : Power Setback
+- Program BCP: Power Setback

-- Program EBA : Shut-off rod removal
+- Program EBA: Shut-off rod removal

-Each of these eight programs is in turn divided in two parts.
+Each of these eight programs is in turn divided into two parts.
 There is a slow part, executed every two seconds, and a fast part, executed each half second.
 The collection of the slow parts is known as Slow Regulation of the Reactor (SRR).
 The collection of the fast parts is known as Fast Reactor Regulation (FRR).
 The one exception to this rule is the FLU program, whose complete execution is so long that it is only partially executed at each forty seconds, and completed every two minutes.

-The sequence of execution is determined by an administrator program, and is not always done in the same order.
-It is instead determined by the relative importance of the different tasks to accomplish within the remaining time window.
+The sequence of execution is determined by an executive program, and is not always done in the same order.
+It is instead determined by the relative importance of the different tasks to beaccomplished within the remaining time window.

-There exists another program, the Reactor Stepback, which is not strictly part of the reactor regulating system.
-It is executed every 0.5 seconds, and if it is acting on devices, it is then performed every 0.25 seconds.
-Reactor Stepback is used to rapidly insert the mechanical absorbers in the core when certain undesirable conditions appear in the power plant or the core.
+There exists another program, Reactor Stepback, which is not strictly part of the reactor regulating system.
+It is normally executed every 0.5 second, but when acting on devices, it is executed every 0.25 second.
+Reactor Stepback is used to rapidly insert the mechanical absorbers into the core when certain undesirable conditions appear in the power plant or the core.

-2.6 SHUTDOWN SYSTEMS
+SHUTDOWN SYSTEMS